Connecting degree and polarity: An artificial language learning study

-While the literal meaning of \ref{ex:negative_strength} is compatible with John being smart (even though not to a particularly high degree), quite often these types of sentences are used to convey a stronger meaning -- that is, \ref{ex:negative_strength} can be used to communicate that John is not smart at all.
-This is a pragmatic asymmetry rather than a distributional constraint, but it contributes to the observed interaction patterns between degree and polarity-sensitivity.
+While the literal meaning of \ref{ex:negative_strength} is compatible with John being smart quite often these types of sentences are used to convey a stronger meaning: that John is not smart at all.
+This is a pragmatic asymmetry rather than a distributional constraint, but it contributes to the interaction patterns between degree and polarity sensitivity.